-1. Never let him know he’s having any effect on you – never give him a “reward.”
+1. Try to never let him know he’s having any effect on you – don't give him a “reward.”

 2. Shield your home as described in Home Security - Overview.

-4. If you’re being harassed by telephone, leave that line connected to a recorder for gathering evidence, and get a second line (unlisted) that you give only to your most trusted friends.
+4. If you’re being harassed by telephone, save the evidence, and get a second phone that you use only with your most trusted friends.

-6. Get a camera cell phone and document every encounter.
+6. Use your phone's camera to document every encounter.

 7. Have your friends, neighbors, and coworkers help shield you.